-These were the words I heard from Hazel McNutt, the first patient I had the honor of speaking with when I arrived at the House Institute Foundation six months ago.
-Still finding my feet, the call from Ms. McNutt was an auspicious beginning to my patient-donor relationships.
-Thanks to the caring culture that was established by Dr. Howard House so many years ago, connecting with our patients continues to be an important legacy at the House Institute today.
+These were the words Hazel McNutt shared with our development team when she first donated in 2020.
+Thanks to the caring culture that was established by Dr. Howard House over 75 years ago, connecting with patients of our partner organization House Ear Clinic continues to be an important legacy at the House Institute today.

-Hazel recently came across Dr. William Luxford’s card that she held onto as a keepsake for almost 40 years, and this prompted her call.
-Hazel very openly and emotionally credits Dr. Luxford with saving her life.
+In 2020, Hazel discovered Dr. William Luxford’s card that she had held on to for almost 40 years, which prompted her to reach out to us.
+Hazel very openly and emotionally credits Dr. Luxford with saving her life and wants to fund the research, education, and global hearing health efforts Dr. Luxford performs through the foundation.
 “There is no one in the whole world like him.”

 Hazel has held onto Dr. Luxford’s card for almost as many years as she has been doing missionary work, work that has taken her to China, Israel, the Philippines, Japan, and many states here in the US.
 She felt called to do this work as a high school senior, even declaring to her closest friends she was going to be a nurse missionary in China one day, but Hazel never thought this dream would come true.

-While sitting and listening to Hazel, it was obvious that this fascinating woman had met many captivating people from all over the globe.
+Hazel has met many captivating people from all over the globe during her time as a missionary.
 Yet there is one time, and one man, that stands out in her life: Dr. Luxford.

 When she met Dr. Luxford for the first time, she was struggling with spells of dizziness that sometimes made it difficult to stand up or walk.
 “I woke up one morning and couldn’t get off the bed. . .
 I told my daughter I was so sick I was going to die.”

+Hazel remembers vividly the moment she awoke after her surgery.
 “When I came to, they were pushing me down the hall.
-I lost my hearing in that ear but the operation saved my life.
+I lost my hearing in that ear, but the operation saved my life.
 It was just that simple.
 Dr. Luxford, he’s been a jewel.”

-Having just turned 89, Hazel is now reflecting on her life and she wanted to give back to the man whose work all those years ago enabled her to make a difference in so many others’ lives.
-This woman who as a child slept with her brothers and sister under a tree and prayed with her mother that one day they would have a roof over their heads, has led a rich, blessed and some might even say charmed life.
-Getting to know Hazel over these past months I can say she has certainly charmed mine.
+At 89, Hazel began reflecting on her life and wanted to give back to the man whose work all those years ago enabled her to make a difference in so many others’ lives.
+This woman who, as a child, slept with her brothers and sister under a tree and prayed with her mother that one day they would have a roof over their heads has led a rich, and some might even say charmed life.
+Getting to know Hazel over these past few years, we can certainly say she has certainly charmed ours.

-Audrey is looking forward to meeting you and hearing your story.
-Please reach out to her at firstname.lastname@example.org
+We look forward to meeting you and hearing your story.
+Please reach out to us at email@example.com